 Discuss chord progressions as numbers related to the key you are in.
-This chord progression is typically called a "1 4 5" progression by musicians because A is the 1st chord in the key, D is the 4th, and E is the 5th.
-Ask students to use the musical alphabet and
+This chord progression is typically called a "1 4 5"

 Anchor Standard 4: Select, analyze, and interpret artistic work for presentation.
 Example: General Music MU:Pr4.2.5 a.
 Demonstrate understanding of the structure and the elements of music (such as rhythm, pitch, form, and harmony) in music selected for performance. (applies 1-5) Example: General Music MU:Pr4.2.2 b.
 When analyzing selected music, read and perform rhythmic and melodic patterns using iconic or standard notation.
 Anchor Standard 7: Perceive and analyze artistic work.
 Music Traditional and Emerging Ensembles MU:Re7.2.E.5a (Novice) Identify how knowledge of context and the use of repetition, similarities, and contrasts inform the response to music.
-Common Core Correlations: CCSS.ELA-LITERACY.CCRA.SL.2 Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively, and orally.
-CCSS.ELA-LITERACY.W.5.2.C Link ideas within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially).
+Common Core Correlations: CCSS.ELA-LITERACY.CCRA.SL.2 Integrate $and\ evaluate\ information\ presented\ in\ diverse\ media\ and\ formats, including\ visually,\ quantitatively,\ and\ or ally.$ CCSS.ELA-LITERACY.W.5.2.C \ Link\ ideas \ within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially).

-LESSON PLAN: 1, 4, 1, 5 (I IV I V) Progression with A, D, & E
+LESSON PLAN: 1, 4, 1, 5 (IIVIV) Progression with A, D, & E

-Students will be able to use the A, D, and E chords to play a 1, 4, 1, 5 (I IV I V) chord progression enabling them to play and recognize this in dozens of songs.
+Students will be able to use the A, D, and E chords to play a 1, 4, 1, 5 (IIVIV) chord progression enabling them to play and recognize this in dozens of songs.